 Natural Production.
 Salmon management has, for well over a century, been practiced on the cheap.
 This coarse-grained approach aggregated several populations into management units, simplified the production process by eliminating or reducing the importance of ecological processes and relationships, and focused on commodity production using hatcheries.
 This approach ignored the salmon's genetic and life history adaptations to their natal habitats and environments.
-This approach was superimposed on natural production systems causing them to degrade.
-Management remained at a coarse scale in spite of evidence that it needed to take into account the fine scale processes and relationships of the salmon-sustaining ecosystems.81 The result has been a failure in the current management system.82
+Managers superimposed this course-grained approach on natural production systems causing them to degrade.
+Wild salmon management remained at a coarse scale in spite of evidence that it needed to take into account the fine scale processes and relationships of the salmon-sustaining ecosystems.150 The result has been a failure in the current management system.151

-Salmon management must adopt a finer-grained approach to salmon production, one that recognizes the individual population in its natal watershed as the basic management unit.
-This has been referred to as river-specific management.
-It will entail a shift in performance measures from those focused on commodity production to the salmon ecosystem vital signs discussed earlier.
+Salmon management must adopt a finer-grained approach to wild salmon production, one that recognizes the individual population in its natal watershed as the basic management unit.
+This has been referred to as river and population-specific management.
+It will entail a shift in performance measures from those focused on commodity production, to the salmon ecosystem vital signs discussed earlier.